This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Strengthening of Plastics”.

 a) Stronger, covalent

 Explanation: Nylon 6,6 shows very good mechanical properties.
 It is due to strong intermolecular bonds.
 These are hydrogen bonds.

-11. Nylon 6,6 have higher degree of crystallinity than Polyethylene.
+11. Nylon 6,6 have a higher degree of crystallinity than Polyethylene.

-12. Low density PE shows higher degree of crystallinity than HDPE.
+12. Low density PE shows a higher degree of crystallinity than HDPE.